codenlighten/trivia/README.md

 # Trivia VueJS

-A browser based trivia game made with VueJS and the open trivia database. it is currently only styled for mobile.
+A browser based trivia game made with VueJS and the open trivia database.
+It is intended for mobile browsers but should work on the desktop, too.

 I made this because I like to play a trivia game sometimes, but I couldn't find a simple one that wasn't loaded with ads and social integrations and crap.